paddycarey/ims/README.md

 ims
 ===

-ims is a standalone image manipulation and serving service written in Go. ims provides on-the-fly resizing, cropping, rotation etc. (See full docs for an explanation of all available filters).
+ims is a standalone image manipulation, optimisation and serving service written in Go. ims provides on-the-fly resizing, cropping, rotation etc. (See full docs for an explanation of all available filters).

 ims uses the excellent [gift](https://github.com/disintegration/gift) library under the hood to perform all image manipulation.